MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

-### 5.3 Verifiable Tie-Breaking via the Valley Proof
+*Verifiable Tie-Breaking via the Valley Proof:*

 Once the plateau is established, the protocol identifies the unique clearing price by minimizing market surplus.
 The surplus is the absolute difference between supply and demand.
 The Valley Proof is obtained using the same method but in reverse, demonstrating that the chosen price corresponds to the global minimum of this surplus valley within the plateau interval.
 This provides a verifiable, non-arbitrary tie-breaking mechanism, auditable by any regulator or participant.

 ## 6. Economic and Regulatory Synthesis

 The transition to a zk-FBA model represents a paradigm shift in financial regulation from reactive, disclosure-based auditing to proactive, proof-based verification.
 In traditional markets, regulators detect abuse by analyzing historical records after the fact [15].
-In the Zeequent model, the exchange provides a cryptographic certificate of correctness at the time of clearing [16].
-This rational privacy allows institutions to trade large blocks without revealing their strategies to predatory algorithms, while simultaneously providing regulators with mathematical proof that the exchange acted as a neutral intermediary.
-By solving the transparency paradox, zk-FBAs restore financial markets' focus to price discovery and fundamental valuation, effectively ending the microsecond arms race [2].
+In the Zeequent model, the exchange provides a cryptographic proof of correctness at the time of clearing [16].
+This rational privacy allows institutions to trade large blocks without revealing their strategies to predatory algorithms, while providing regulators with a mathematical guarantee that the exchange acted as a neutral intermediary.
+By solving the transparency paradox, zk-FBAs restore financial markets' focus to price discovery, effectively ending the microsecond arms race [2].